Japanese script reform: Kakikae

 The use of common kanji in place of uncommon ones with the same reading is known as kakikae ("changed writing").
 One of the most common examples is the use of 才 instead of 歳, both pronounced sai, when writing ages, as in 10才 rather than 10歳.
 Another common example is 抽籤 chūsen (lottery), which is often written as 抽選, in addition to the mazegaki 抽せん mentioned above.
 A rarer example is the word 沈澱 chinden 'settlement (of sediment)', which is a combination of the characters 沈 'to sink' and 澱 'sediment', so the meaning is evident from the kanji.
 However, in modern writing the uncommon character 澱 has been substituted with 殿 'Mr, lord' (omitting the 3-stroke water radical on the left), a similar character with the same pronunciation but a different meaning, yielding the combination 沈殿, which could now be construed to mean 'sinking lord'.

 Various hybrid simplifications also exist, using simpler non-standard characters.
 This is generally used in handwriting instead of print, and these characters are known as ryakuji ("abbreviated characters").
 For example, replacing 闘 with 斗, both pronounced to, is kakikae, as these are both standard characters, but replacing 闘 with the non-standard character 閗 (⿵門斗: 斗 contained in 門) is a ryakuji.

-Controversy on mazegaki and kakikae
+Controversy

 Advocates of the method explain that it makes content easier to read and will attract a wider audience, while critics argue that it is sloppy and erodes traditional culture.
-Further, mazegaki is criticized because in some respects it makes the text more difficult to read, as it is not clear that the hiragana are part of a content word, and not okurigana or performing a grammatical function (inflection or particles).
+Further, mazegaki is criticized because the Japanese script, not using spaces, makes determining word boundaries difficult, an issue largely circumvented by writing most content words in kanji.
+Thus it is not immediately clear whether hiragana (or katakana) adjacent to kanji are part of the same word, okurigana, or a different word entirely.